s888n/SOWIT/README.md

 - Mapbox Integration
 - Create, Save , View and delete Polygons on the map

-## Futures i will add in the future
+## Features i will add in the future

 - User prifile ans settings
 - Edit the polygons data (90 % done)